RyannnG/Statistic-110-Probability/markdown/origin course note.md

 **Chicken-egg**

-some hens some hatch some don't hatch, the eggs are indep.
+some hens some hatch some don't hatch, the eggs are independent

 N eggs,  $N \sim Pois(\lambda)$, each hatches prob p, indep, Let X = #hatch